caroldomingues/travelJournal-mvp/README.md

 # TRAVEL JOURNAL APP

-This app allows you to add journal entries while you travel!
-You can add an image, a description of your day and what you did, the date and also the city you were in.
-It's great to help you remember all the adventures and nice times you've had while traveling.

-​
+Capture your travel adventures with the Travel Journal App!
+Record memorable moments, add photos, and revisit your experiences from around the world.

 ## Features:

+- **Add an Entry:** Document your day with a description, date, and an image.
+- **View Cities:** Explore all the cities where you've added entries.
+- **City Entries:** Dive into the entries for a specific city to relive your experiences.
+- **Delete Entries and Cities:** Easily remove entries or entire cities, automatically deleting associated entries.

   ​

-- Add an entry
-- See all the cities you have added entries at
-- See all the entries a city has
-- Delete an entry and/or a city (which automatically deletes all the entries it contains) ​

 ## Setup